dm4ml/fastvs/README.md

 Note: FastVS only supports f64 (64-bit floating point) vectors as of now.

-Here is a rough comparison of the performance of FastVS vs. scipy.spatial.distance.cdist (over 10 trials):
+Here is a rough comparison of the performance of FastVS vs. scipy.spatial.distance.cdist for cosine similarity (over 10 trials):

 ![Dimension Comparison](experiments/plots/dimensions.png)